 “I don’t believe in magic,” Alice said to nobody in particular and fell asleep.

-That night she dreamed of magic and butterflies, so when she woke up, she fished the card out of the trash and gave it to Carter.
+That night she dreamed of magic and butterflies, so when she woke up the next morning, she fished the card out of the trash and gave it to Carter.

 “His name is Ethan Aldridge,” she said, and went to work, leaving Carter standing in the hall with a determined look on his face.